deepsense-ai/db-ally/docs/quickstart/multiple-views.md

 # Quickstart: Multiple Views

-This guide continues from [Semantic Similarity](./quickstart2.md) guide.
+This guide continues from [Semantic Similarity](./semantic-similarity.md) guide.
 It assumes that you have already set up the views and the collection.
-If not, please refer to the complete Part 2 code here: [quickstart2_code.py](quickstart2_code.py).
+If not, please refer to the complete Part 2 code on [GitHub](https://github.com/deepsense-ai/db-ally/blob/main/examples/semantic_similarity.py){:target="_blank"}.

 The guide illustrates how to use multiple views to handle queries requiring different types of data. `CandidateView` and `JobView` are used as examples.